 The Lawyers’ Fidelity Fund (the Fund)

-24. The Fund exists to provide compensation of up to $100,000.00 per claimant for clients who suffer a pecuniary loss in certain circumstances.
-These circumstances are the theft by a lawyer of money or other valuable property entrusted to that lawyer while they are providing legal services to the public or while they are acting as a solicitor-trustee.
+29. The Fund exists to provide compensation of up to $100,000.00 per claimant for clients who suffer theft of money or other valuable property entrusted to lawyers.

-26. This is only a short summary of the major provisions in the Lawyers and Conveyancers Act 2006 relating to the Fund.
-If you would like further information please ask us.
+31. This is only a short summary of the major provisions in the Lawyers and Conveyancers Act 2006 relating to the Fund.
+If you would like further information, please ask us.

 Professional Indemnity Insurance